 interface board included with the development

 kit falls into this category.

 Fig. 1: A general-purpose spectrometer incorporating the microDXP.
-The microComU interface connects the microDXP to the host computer/PDA and power supplies.
+The microComU interface connects the microDXP to the host computer and power supplies.

 Example 2.
 Dedicated Embedded Spectrometer